dethcrypto/TypeChain/README.md

 ## Roadmap 🛣️
  - support for all solidity types
  - transaction support
- - improve generated code
+ - improve generated code (autoformatting, more checks)
- - node support